 Dorland Board of Directors

-JANICE CIPRIANI-WILLIS lives and works at Dorland Mountain Arts Colony in Temecula.
+JANICE CIPRIANI-WILLIS, Executive Director, lives and works at Dorland Mountain Arts in Temecula.
 She began her art education by earning a B.A. in Fine Arts from CSULA and her work was shown at LA Artcore Gallery.
 Her current work has been inspired by watching people from all walks of life in situations that engender a range of human emotions.
 Janice is a Signature member of the National Watercolor Society and of Watercolor West.
-Original works and giclee reproductions are available and can be seen by appointment at Dorland Mountain Arts Colony, at the Brandon Art Gallery in Fallbrook CA.
+Original works and giclee reproductions are available and can be seen by appointment at Dorland Mountain Arts and at the Fallbrook Art Association Gallery in Fallbrook CA.

 CURTIS HORTON, Board President, received a B.S., Physics from Stanford University, 1983.
 He was a Coro Foundation Fellow, 1985-86, J.D., University of Oregon School of Law, 1994 (certificate in Environmental Law).
 Previous work experience is Technical Staff, Jet Propulsion Laboratory (NASA/Caltech), Executive Director, Desert Tortoise Preserve Committee, and Associate, Law Office of Frank P. Angel, Los Angeles.
 Other interests include Writing; Violinist, Pasadena Community Orchestra and Verdugo String Quartet.
 Avid cook, photographer (especially nature subjects), traveler.
 Son of Dorland Co-Founder Barbara Horton, Curtis strives to carry forward the vision and spirit of the Founders into the new era of Dorland, and ensure that its future is as vital and inspiring as its past.